alex-h-tang/agent-sk/README.md

 This server is deployed as a web app through Microsoft's Azure App Service.
 The GitHub Actions workflow in `.github/workflows/main_dataversemcp.yml` automates build and deployment.
 A client secret from the Azure app must be added to repository settings for the workflow to work.
+A managed identity for the app must be setup, so the app can access Microsoft Dataverse.

 Startup command for Azure
 ```sh